intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/build_kernel_with_sgx.md

 ## Uninstall this kernel

-Uninstall kernel with dpkg (if you want to change back to previous kernel)
+Uninstall kernel with dpkg (if you want to change back to the previous kernel)

 ```bash
 sudo dpkg --purge linux-image-5.14.0 linux-headers-5.14.0